ALL THINGS EGYPTIAN UROMASTYX

 Behavior

 Although it does take working with your animal, Egyptian Uromastyx can learn to be friendly in captivity.
 Highly desirable food also helps long term in building a bond with your animal.
+Males tend to be more friendly than females are, and more sedentary.

 Like some of the other species of Uromastyx, natural sunlight can trigger a flight response in them.
 It is a part of their nature.
 Sometimes slow and deliberate movement can curb this innate behavior.
 This is due to their third eye atop their head which can sense a multitude of things but in this instance, it senses UV and Sunlight.
 The sudden shadow of movement triggers that flight response almost 95% of the time.
 Understanding your animal will always help, understanding their specific biology will help also.
 Your animal is not mean; it is just doing what it was built to do.